 Information for the Media and the Public

-Only designated counsel presenting the oral argument will have access to the videoconference session.
+If conducted remotely, only designated counsel presenting the oral argument will have access to the videoconference session.
 All other interested participants – co-counsel, parties, the public and media, etc. – may listen or view the arguments in real time through a public livestream. http://www.pacourts.us/courts/superior-court/calendar

 Information for Counsel and Self-Represented Litigants

 For remote arguments, from 8:00 AM to 9:00 AM the morning of your scheduled argument, Superior Court staff will provide an opportunity to test your audio connection and your video connection, if applicable.
 To take advantage of the opportunity at that time, follow the instructions provided in the notice for participating in oral argument.
 Staff will monitor the event and work with you to confirm your connection.